legacy-icons/famfamfam-flags/README.md

 The `Flags` icon pack, as available on [famfamfam website](http://www.famfamfam.com/lab/icons/flags/).

-All credits for these icons go to their original author: mjames@gmail.com
+All credits for these icons go to their original author: Mark James (mjames@gmail.com)

 The aim of this project is to make this icon pack available through various package managers, such as: